Four fixing points per seatbelt. Two on the roll-hoop and two on the floor.

 Load spreading and strengthening on the floor anchor points is provided by a couple of substantial steel bracket plates, and the upper belts simply clip into the eyebolt on the hoops.
-But I did make a 2 mm rubber washer to firm up the fixing and firm things up; I also put a drop of locking fluid on the thread too.
+But I did make a 2 mm rubber washer to firm up the fixing and and line things up.
+I also put a drop of locking fluid on the threads too.

 Used M12 penny washers on the inside of the cockpit to further strengthen the floor fixing points.
 No need for anything more substantial because there will be no force exerted on this point in the event of a crash, all the forces need to be absorbed by the plate underneath.